MeVisLab/examples/mevislab.github.io/content/examples/open_inventor/example2/index.md

 category: "open_inventor"
 ---

-# Open Inventor Example 2: Mouse interactions in an Open Inventor scene
+# Open Inventor Example 2: Mouse Interactions in an Open Inventor Scene
 This example shows how to implement object interactions.

 ## Summary